 Each state commission would have to make its own judgement about whether it wants to be included on an equivalent board in its state.
 The core argument for a commission being on a board is that it is the only entity having the authority over investor-owned water utilities that can authorize rates that allow repayment of revolving loan funds.
 A second argument is that state commission staff have a strong core of accounting, financial, and engineering skills that should prove to be an invaluable component in promoting and remediating capacity development problems.
 If an affirmative decision is made, a Commission would need to participate in the drafting of a state IUP.
 If legislation is required, the Commission may also need to participate in this process also.

-Another component of a multi-agency tool bag approach is its compatibility with the "capacity development" thrust of the SDWA.
-As Scott Rubin points out "Capacity which was not designed in response to any particular federal mandate, may be the right direction to go.
-Capacity development requires more than one quick fix from one agency, using only one approach.
+Another component of a multi-agency tool bag approach is its compatibility with which was intended to be holistic, but which was not designed in response to any particular federal mandate, may be the right direction to go.
+Capacity development requires more than one the "capacity development" thrust of the SDWA.
+As Scott Rubin points out "Capacity development is a process..[to] identify stakeholders [and] bring them tegether."26 This means that the Pennsylvania multi-agency approach, quick fix from one agency, using only one approach.
 Throwing money in the form of low-interest loans at troubled water utilities will not be effective if the utility lacks the managerial, engineering, and operational competence to spend the loan funds effectively.